ll7/paf22/doc/03_research/03_planning/06_state_machine_design.md

 * From `driving state machine` by `intersection_detected`

-This state machine handles the passing of an intersection
+This state machine handles the passing of an intersection.

 ### APPROACH_INTERSECTION